chhhloeeee/HulerLoan-backend/README.md

 # HulerLoan backend

-This app was created to manage the backend of HulerLoan system.
+This app was created to manage the backend of the HulerLoan system.

 This app is written in Java, therefore the following must be installed: